RohamMohebbi/network-mapper/README.md

 ## 🧠 How It Works

-1. The app scans your local network using `python-nmap`
+1. The app scans your local network using `python-nmap` with OS detection
-2. It detects active devices and collects their info (IP, hostname)
+2. It identifies devices, operating systems, and open ports
 3. Vis.js renders an interactive network graph
-4. Each device appears as a node connected to the router
+4. Click on any device to see full details including open ports

 ---